Home Desserts Cookies Neiman Marcus Cookies (Easy Recipe)

 Tips for the Best Neiman Marcus Cookies

-• Measure the flour accurately – don’t just scoop the flour using your measuring cup and call it a day!
+• Measure the flour accurately.
+Don’t just scoop the flour using your measuring cup and call it a day!
 That’ll give you more flour than you need, which will yield dense and doughy cookies.
-Instead, transfer the flour into the measuring cup using a spoon, and level it flat with the back of a knife.
+Instead, transfer the flour into the measuring cup using a spoon.

-• Test if the rising agents still active by dropping a teaspoon of baking powder and baking soda in a bowl of warm water and vinegar, respectively.
+• Test your rising agents.
+If they are on the brink of expiration, your cookies will fall flat.
+Drop a teaspoon of baking powder and baking soda in a bowl of warm water and vinegar.
 You’ll know they’re potent when the solutions foam up upon contact.

-• Use unsalted butter so you can control the amount of sodium that goes into your cookies.
+• Use unsalted butter.
+It allows you to control the amount of sodium that goes into your cookies.
 If all you have is salted butter, that’s okay too, but just skip the salt in the recipe.

-• Creaming the butter and sugars is essential as it incorporates air into the mixture, making the cookies super light and airy, not heavy and dense.
-Allot a good 2-7 minutes for this process, depending on how powerful your mixer is.
+• Cream the butter and sugar.
+Creaming the butter and sugars is essential as it incorporates air into the mixture.
+It will make the cookies super light and airy, not heavy and dense.
 You’ll know the mixture is ready once it turns smooth, fluffy, and lighter in color.

-• Add the eggs one at a time.
-If you mix all at once, they won’t incorporate properly with the fat in the butter, which will throw the texture off.
+• Slowly add eggs.
+Add the eggs one at a time.
+If you mix them all at once, it will throw off the texture.
 The best way to do it is to add one at a time and beat for 10 to 15 seconds after each addition.

-• While it’s technically not required, I highly recommend you chill the dough before you bake it.
-This is the only thing I hate when baking cookies!
-But it does make a world of a difference both in flavor and texture.
+• Chill the dough.
+While it’s technically not required, I highly recommend you chill the dough before you bake it.
+It makes a world of difference both in flavor and texture.
 Give it at least 20 minutes to rest in the freezer, but better if overnight.

-• You’ll know the cookies are done once the edges have turned golden.
+• Avoid overbrowning.
+We all know that underbaked cookies are better than overbaked!
+You’ll know the cookies are done once the edges have turned golden.
 The middle will still look a bit raw, but that’s fine as they’ll continue to cook and set as they cook.

 Cookie Mix-Ins